 The Organize 365 Story – Part 6

 This is part 6 of a series sharing the Organize 365 Story.
 I want to talk with you about how you look at time affects your organization and productivity.
 As always, I focus on helping you get the right mindset about how you spend your time.
 Time is the most abstract concept that will have the longest impact on how you spend the rest of your life.
-I want to share with you some of the ways you can change your mindset and how I think about time has changed over time and has helped me to grow in productivity.
+I want to share with you some of the ways you can change your mindset and how I think about time has changed and has helped me to grow in productivity.
 This week, I want to share my perspectives on time to help the Organize 365 community to have a shared vocabulary and foundational language.

 No matter when you begin your transformational journey (or when you need to reset or restart), this information will be here as a reference for you.
 Listen in as I teach you about how I think about time.
-These ideas are at the core of everything I teach and how I approach organizing and will help you take those first steps towards learning the skills of organization.
+These ideas are at the core of everything I teach and how I approach organizing and will help you take those first steps toward learning the skills of organization.

 Thinking About Time

 The first person that helped me to change my mindset about time was Laura Vanderkam.
-I have spoken with Laura on the Organize 365 Podcast, reviewed her book 168 Hours: You Have More Time Than You Think, and she has really helped me to think differently about time.
+I have spoken with Laura on the Organize 365 Podcast, and reviewed her book 168 Hours: You Have More Time Than You Think, and she has really helped me to think differently about time.
 Laura showed me that a week can be divided in half and that helped me to think about how I spend my time.
-Although I do like to sleep a lot, I have a lot of awake hours every day and with focus I was able to increase my endurance for making decisions and using my time to my own advantage.
+Although I do like to sleep a lot, I have a lot of awake hours every day and with focus, I was able to increase my endurance for making decisions and using my time to my own advantage.
 I became much more aware of time and how I spend it.
 I want to pass those lessons on to you.

 Get your machines and people working first.